wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.7 =
+*   Added multi-url support back into the widget and expanded the field a bit to give more space.
+NOte: separate url's with commas.
+*   Added more validation around the input there.
+*   Tweaked the default css for the widget slightly to remove any theme related padding or margin's on the table and just use the list item spacing - should give a more consistent look with other widgets

 = Version 2.5.6 =
 *   Fixed bug where although corrected end date to (end date -1) - spec says all days ends on next day at 00:00:00 for single all days, it was not doing it for multi - days -resulting in an extra day
 *   Adjusted code to ensure that an "already started" multi day event is still listed if it has not finished before current day.
 (Note: you can also use startoffset=-n  where n is an integer to force the start of the list back a few days.)